iamharsh42/my-javascript-journey/Coming soon page using js/Readme.md

 Coming soon webpage using js

-This webpage is displayed either when a website is down for maintenance or when a new website is about to get launched.
+This webpage is displayed when a website is down for maintenance or when a new website is about to be launched.
 To make this look good I have used css animations as well.
 Visit site: https://frontend-projects-xi.vercel.app/

 #Screenshot